potpie-ai/potpie-k8s-deployments/stage/README.md

 This project includes various Kubernetes microservices, along with their deployment configurations, service definitions, and Jenkins pipelines for automation.
 The following services are represented:

-- knowledge-graph
-- momentum-core
-- momentum-server
+- potpie
-- momentum as micro-services:
+- potpie as micro-services:
    - celery
    - mom-api
    - conversation-api (mom-api)